SkyNet12345678/icloud-file-sorter/.planning/REVIEW-FOLLOWUPS.md

 - Auto-detection should only populate the source folder when the setting is unset or blank.
 - A stale configured source folder should remain the configured value and should be reported as invalid during sort validation.
 - Sorting should not silently switch to a newly detected folder when the user already configured a path.
+- On Windows, the preferred source folder is `C:\Users\USER\Pictures\iCloud Photos\Photos`, not the parent `C:\Users\USER\Pictures\iCloud Photos`.
+- If a configured path points at the parent `iCloud Photos` folder and its `Photos` child exists, normalize the setting to the `Photos` child because that is the sortable iCloud Photos root.
+- Album folders must remain inside the configured source folder.

 Proposed fix: